OskyRosky/Classification/README.md

 Reproducibility goes beyond good intentions — it must be engineered.
 Key practices include:

-	1. Fixed Random Seeds
-Set deterministic seeds in all frameworks (e.g., NumPy, PyTorch, TensorFlow, scikit-learn) to ensure consistent splits and initialization.
+1. Fixed Random Seeds: set deterministic seeds in all frameworks (e.g., NumPy, PyTorch, TensorFlow, scikit-learn) to ensure consistent splits and initialization.

-	2. Version Control
-Record versions of data, libraries, and operating systems.
+2. Version Control: record versions of data, libraries, and operating systems.
 Tools like requirements.txt or conda env export preserve environments exactly.

-	3. Data Provenance
-Document data acquisition dates and any filters applied.
+3. Data Provenance: Document data acquisition dates and any filters applied.
 Even small upstream changes can alter downstream metrics.

-	4. Reproducible Pipelines
-Automate preprocessing, training, and evaluation with scripts or notebooks that can be re-run without manual steps.
+4. Reproducible Pipelines: automate preprocessing, training, and evaluation with scripts or notebooks that can be re-run without manual steps.
 Frameworks such as DVC (Data Version Control) or MLflow integrate metrics tracking, datasets, and models.

-	5. Deterministic Cross-Validation
-Ensure that fold generation and shuffling use fixed seeds or reproducible splits.
+5. Deterministic Cross-Validation: ensure that fold generation and shuffling use fixed seeds or reproducible splits.

-	6. Documentation and Metadata
-Every reported metric should link back to the exact experiment configuration.
+6. Documentation and Metadata: every reported metric should link back to the exact experiment configuration.
 Clear experiment logs make results interpretable months or years later.

 ⸻